UniMath/agda-unimath/src/metric-spaces/triangular-premetric-structures.lagda.md

 A [premetric](metric-spaces.premetric-structures.md) is
 {{#concept "triangular" Disambiguation="premetric" agda=is-triangular-Premetric}}
-if it is additively transitive
+if it is additively transitive.

 ## Definitions